UrbanNet-Lab/MWTP-weak-tie-prediction-in-multiplex-networks/README.md

-# MWTP
+# MWTP: a heterogeneous multiplex representation learning framework for link prediction of weak ties
-**Citation:** Weiwei Gu, Linbi Lv, Gang Lu, Ruiqi Li.
-MWTP: a heterogeneous multiplex representation learning framework for link prediction of weak ties.
-Neural Networks, In press.
+Codes developed in our paper "MWTP: a heterogeneous multiplex representation learning framework for link prediction of weak ties.
+Neural Networks, In press (an earlier version on arXiv: https://arxiv.org/abs/2406.11904v1)".

 ## Prerequisites